Terms & Conditions

 The Supplier is the controller of personal data processed by the Supplier and shall comply with the European General Data Protection Regulation (“GDPR”) and the applicable Danish legislation.
 The Supplier will process personal data in accordance with the Privacy Notice on the Supplier’s website.

-The Supplier’s dedicated Data Center is owned by Microsoft Azure and the data residency geographical storage location is in Western Europe within the EU jurisdiction.
+The Supplier’s dedicated Data Center is owned by an accredited cloud hosting service provider and the data residency geographical storage location is in Western Europe within the EU jurisdiction.
 The Supplier cannot transfer personal data to countries outside the European Union without the Customer’s prior written consent, which consent, however, cannot be refused without a justified reason.

 The Supplier shall take the required technical and organizational precautions to prevent that personal data are destroyed, lost or deteriorated, accidentally or illegally, or is disclosed to any unauthorized third party, misused or in any other way handled contrary to the rules specified in GDPR and the Danish Data Protection Act.